Naeo/CuneiPy/README.md

 To use: Download ORACC's XML sign list (https://github.com/oracc/coredata/tree/master/sign) to the same folder as dictbuilder.py, and run dictbuilder.py.

 ### CuneiPy.py
 Does the main transcription.
-This is designed to be run from the command line.
+This is designed to be run from the command line.  signs.p must be in the same folder as CuneiPy.py when run.

 Usage:
 python3 CuneiPy.py [--file inputfile] [--text text] [--stdin] [--showall] [--outfile file]